How Long Does Probate Take in NSW?

 A person named as executor in a will is not obliged to accept the role and may renounce the role before applying for probate if they are unable or unwilling to act as executor.
 If there is more than one executor named in the will, the other remaining executors may apply for probate.

-Once probate has been granted, it is harder for an executor to renouce and resign from the role of executor and will usually require court approval, particularly if the executor has interfered with the estate, such as by calling in assets and paying debts, etc.
+Once probate has been granted, it is harder for an executor to renounce and resign from the role of executor and will usually require court approval, particularly if the executor has interfered with the estate, such as by calling in assets and paying debts, etc.

 Where there is a valid will but there are no executors willing and able to act as executor, someone else (usually the person with the largest interest in the estate, or a next of kin) may apply for administration of the estate.
 In NSW, an application of this kind is referred to as an application for Letters of Administration with the Will Annexed.